zOrfeo/radix/README.md

 For decimal, the accepted values are `dec, d, 10`

-FOr hexadecimal, the accepted values are `hex, h, 16`
+For hexadecimal, the accepted values are `hex, h, 16`

 All other values will result in validation failure.